 Scientific progress to the betterment of humanity is indeed in the interest of all, which is why we do not need the forcible hand of federal bureaucracy involved in the mix.
-Indeed, when the government controls scientific research, it does so in service of its own agenda, which is often directed by whichever special interests have political influence.
+When the government controls scientific research, it does so in service of its own agenda, which is often directed by whichever special interests have political influence.
 The politicization of science is a much bigger problem than whatever imperfections arise when it is left to the market, as has been seen in totalitarian regimes as well as in the United States.

 Learn more about Science and Health Research problems and solutions: